Karen Northrop, PT, DPT, OCS

 AA, Loma Linda University

-Emilie graduated in 2002 and has been working at South Peninsula Hospital (SPH) Rehabilitation department in outpatient orthopedics, inpatient rehabilitation and with Long Term Care residents.
-She enjoys working with clients of all ages and diagnoses.
-Emilie also works on ergonomic education and training at SPH and in the community.
-Emilie has lived in Homer since 1996 and enjoys hiking, swimming, skiing, hockey and spending time with her husband and 2 children.
+Emilie graduated in 2002 from Loma Linda University and has been working as a Physical Therapy Assistant at South Peninsula Hospital (SPH) Rehabilitation department in outpatient orthopedics and inpatient rehabilitation.
+She enjoys working with clients of all ages and diagnoses to improve their quality of life.
+Emilie completed CranioSacral Therapy training in 2015 and 2016.
+She also works on ergonomic education and training at SPH and in the community.
+Emilie has lived in Homer since 1996 and enjoys hiking, swimming, skiing, running and spending time with her husband, 2 children and friends.

 Rehabilitation Office Coordinator